formulahendry/vscode-dotnet-test-explorer/README.md

 * [.NET Core](https://www.microsoft.com/net/core) is installed
 * NUnit and MSTest requires a dotnet [sdk](https://www.microsoft.com/net/download) version of >= 2.2.104.

-## New in 0.7.6
+## New in 0.7.7

-* A few changes that make discovery and reporting of F# tests more complete
-* Respect the dismiss option for failed build
+* Better support for running the dotnet CLI in other language than English.

 ## Usage